madreher/madreher/README.md

 Software Stack: C++, Javascript, HTML, CSS, Flask, SocketIO, Docker, CMake

+### Todo List
+- Document Godrick ASAP
+- Do the API doc for LIB
+- Create RestAPI for LIB
+- Learn OAuth 2
+- Learn React
+- Split Radahn frontend into another project
+- Get a cat

 ## For Fun (and Learning) Projects

-There is more to life that molecules dancing in a vaccum.
+There is more to life than molecules dancing in a vaccum.
 Here are some for fun projects!

 ### Miquella